lindyonsproul/lindyonsproul.github.io/faq.markdown

 Absolutely not!
 We offer beginner lessons at every Lindy on Sproul event, and we strive to create an inclusive and non-judgemental learning environment.

+### Do I need to pay to attend Lindy on Sproul classes?

+Nope!
+Our classes are totally free.

 ### What are "roles" in swing dancing?

 Broadly speaking, there are two roles in a partnered swing dance: the **lead** and the **follow**.
 The lead selects moves and initiates the movements in a dance.
 The follow responds to the lead's suggestions.